Boyrereau Brinch's Experience of Slavery in Connecticut

 Sometime in the 1750s, Brinch was captured in his homeland in West Africa.
 He was about 16 years old.
 He was taken by British slavers.
 His narrative, published in Vermont in 1810, details the harsh and cruel experience of his capture and the middle passage.
 As an enslaved man, he was first forced to work as a sailor on a privateer captained by Isaac Mills (or Miles) of Milford, Connecticut during the French and Indian War.
 The war ended in 1763.

 After the war, he was taken by his owner, Captain Mills, to New Haven, Connecticut.
 (Read more about Mills HERE.)
 He was sold to John Burwell, also of Milford.
 Brinch tells us about his experience under cruel owners and owners who were more humane.
 He questions how these white slave owners could be so cruel.
 He dreams of his mother and his homeland, and his longing to return to home and family.
 He was sold many times during his first year in Connecticut before being bought by Mary Stiles.
-Stiles teaches Brinch to read and write.
+Stiles taught Brinch to read and write.
 He was then a young man in his 20s.

-In 1777 Brinch enlisted in the Connecticut militia in order to gain his freedom in exchange for his service.
+In 1777 Brinch enlisted in the Connecticut militia to gain his freedom in exchange for his service.
 He was about age 35 and going by the name Jeffrey Stiles.
 Read a short excerpt about his service HERE.
 He was wounded in battle.
 He was honorably discharged from the militia in 1783 at the end of the Revolutionary War.
 By then Mary Stiles had died and he was owned by her son Benjamin Stiles.
 Benjamin Stiles granted his freedom.
 Brinch was about 42.

 Brinch moved to Vermont where slavery had been abolished in 1777.
 There, he married, bought a farm, and raised a family.
 He adopted the name Jeffrey Brace.
 After experiencing racism and harassment in the southwestern Vermont town of Poultney, he and his family moved to northern Vermont.
 He died in 1827, about 85 years old.
 He told his story to a white abolitionist lawyer who published it in 1810.